snapframework/snap/README.SNAP.md

     bind Haskell functionality to XML tags without getting PHP-style tag soup all over your pants

-Snap currently only runs on Unix platforms; it has been tested on Linux and Mac OSX Snow Leopard.
+Snap is currently only officially supported on Unix platforms; it has been tested on Linux and Mac OSX Snow Leopard, and is reported to work on Windows.

 Snap Philosophy